Visit our state of the art facility in Edinburgh

 Dermatology Medical Director in your local clinic

-Convenient location in central Edinburgh, one of 52 clinics nationwide
+Convenient location in central Edinburgh, one of over 50 clinics nationwide

 Your Trusted Dermatology Clinic in Edinburgh

 We employ some of the UK’s most skilled dermatology experts.
 Book a consultation at our dedicated expert skin clinic in Edinburgh.

 The sk:n Edinburgh Medical Team

 sk:n is home to more consultant dermatologists, doctors, plastic surgeons, nurses and therapists, than any other UK dermatology service provider.

 The sk:n team in Edinburgh will ensure that your visit to the clinic is truly worthwhile: at sk:n we are passionate about helping you discover better skin.

 So, whether you suffer from acne, unwanted facial hair, regret an old tattoo, or simply just want to freshen up your complexion – we have the most effective treatments on the market to help you achieve the results you long for.